tmpvar/tmpvar.com/DEVLOG.md

                         volume via a slider, and we'll want to rebuild the bindGroup when that happens
 ## Next
-- radiance-cascades/3d: mipmap volume whenever it changes, instead of every frame (pending perf timers)
+- radiance-cascades/2d: collect all of the images and bugs into the radiance cascades 'lessons learned' seection
 - radiance-cascades/2d: when computing fluence, how does the alpha channel affect the result?
 - radiance-cascades/2d: 'proper' transparency accumulation
 - radiance-cascades/2d: suslik's blend between cascades
 - radiance-cascades/2d: how to fix the ringing artifacts?
-- radiance-cascades/2d: rename irradiance to fluence
 - radiance-cascades/3d: render a mesh
 - radiance-cascades/3d: render an analytic primitive
 - radiance-cascades/3d: mipmap only changed regions

 ## Pending

+## 2023-10-10
+- radiance-cascades/2d: rename irradiance to fluence
+## 2023-10-06
 - isosurface-extraction/2d: merge marching squares and subdivision
                             process:
                             1. collect boundary cells
                             2. build traversal map (e.g., node->node mapping for 4 edges)
                             3. traverse the boundary cells collecting a contour using the user selected approach
-- marching-squares: instead of line searching to the nearest cage point maybe circle marching would be a better way to avoid crossing multiple iso lines

-## 2023-10-06
 - isosurface-extraction/2d: create an edges list (cellCount * 4) and use
                             FaceProc from keeter to populate only the containsContour leaf cells